0

 After use, thoroughly clean the tank and the nozzle to avoid future clogging.

-Leave Roxil 100 Wood & Patio Cleaner on for at least 15 minutes.
-For best results with extreme grime, leave for 24 hours.
-Then proceed to rinsing.
+If you’re opting for the full treatment, leave Roxil 100 Wood & Patio Cleaner on for at least 15 minutes.
+(For best results with extreme grime, leave for 24 hours) Resume scrubbing with a stiff brush.

 Use a garden hose to wash away biocidal cleaner.